 14. Is there Wi-Fi access?

-15. Can my spouse/significant other (SO) sleep in my room?
-What accommodations are available for them (example: cot, couch, recliner)?
+15. Can my partner sleep in my room?
+What accommodations are available for them (such as a cot, couch, or recliner)?
 Can we bring an inflatable mattress?

 16. Where’s the cafeteria?
 When is it open?
 Is it available 24/7?
 If not, what are its opening and closing times, and on which days?